CptDunk/Python-Project---WebBrowser/README.md

 # Python-Project WebBrowser
-Simple Web Browser application with the ability to save custom bookmarks to a .txt file App and requirements are made for Python 3.10.9
+Simple Web Browser application with the ability to save custom bookmarks to a .txt file</br>
+App and requirements are made for Python 3.10.9

 # Installation